-(b) the requirement contained in article 4(4)(b) of Regulation 850/98, as read with articles 4(5)(a) and 5 and Annex I of that Regulation, in so far (only) as that requirement has been given extended effect by virtue of article 2 of the Commission Regulation;
+(b) the requirement contained in Article 4(4)(b) of Regulation 850/98, as read with articles 4(5)(a) and 5 and Annex I of that Regulation, in so far (only) as that requirement has been given extended effect by virtue of Article 2 of the Commission Regulation;

-"the Commission Regulation" means Commission Regulation (EC) No. 304/2000 establishing measures for the recovery of the stock of cod in the Irish Sea (ICES division VIIa)[4];
+"the Commission Regulation" ("Rheoliad y Comisiwn") means Commission Regulation (EC) No. 304/2000 establishing measures for the recovery of the stock of cod in the Irish Sea (ICES Division VIIa)[4];

-"fishing boat" includes a receiving vessel and a third country vessel, in each case within the meaning of Regulation 2847/93;
+"fishing boat" ("cwch pysgota") includes a receiving vessel and a third country vessel, in each case within the meaning of Regulation 2847/93;

-"local fisheries committee" means a local fisheries committee constituted by an order made, or having effect as if made, under section 1 of the Sea Fisheries Regulation Act 1966[5];
+"local fisheries committee" ("pwyllgor pysgodfeydd lleol") means a local fisheries committee constituted by an order made, or having effect as if made, under section 1 of the Sea Fisheries Regulation Act 1966[5];

-"Regulation 2847/93" means Council Regulation (EEC) No 2847/93 establishing a control system applicable to the common fisheries policy[6];
+"Regulation 2847/93" ("Rheoliad 2847/93") means Council Regulation (EEC) No 2847/93 establishing a control system applicable to the common fisheries policy[6];

-"Regulation 850/98" means Council Regulation (EC) No 850/98 for the conservation of fishery resources through technical measures for the protection of juveniles of marine organisms[7];
+"Regulation 850/98" ("Rheoliad 850/98") means Council Regulation (EC) No 850/98 for the conservation of fishery resources through technical measures for the protection of juveniles of marine organisms[7];

-"relevant British fishing boat" means a British fishing boat which is not a Scottish fishing boat;
+"relevant British fishing boat" ("cwch pysgota Prydeinig perthnasol") means a British fishing boat which is not a Scottish fishing boat;

-"relevant offence" means an offence under:
+"relevant offence" ("tramgwydd perthnasol") means an offence under:

-(a) Article 3 of this Order, or
+(a) article 3 of this Order, or

-(b) any provision in any other order extending to any part of the United Kingdom made for the purpose of implementing the Community provisions, being a provision in respect of which, by virtue of section 30(2A) of the Fisheries Act 1981, proceedings may be commenced in any place in the United Kingdom; "specified area" means all of the area defined in Article 1.1 of the Commission Regulation except that part which lies within the territorial sea adjacent to Wales;
+(b) any provision in any other order extending to any part of the United Kingdom made for the purposes of implementing the Community provisions being a provision in respect of which, by virtue of section 30(2A) of the Fisheries Act 1981, proceedings may be commenced in any place in the United Kingdom;

+"specified area" ("ardal benodedig") means that part of the area defined in Article 1.1 of the Commission Regulation, within the territorial sea adjacent to Wales[8];

-"Scottish fishing boat" means a fishing vessel which is registered in the register maintained under section 8 of the Merchant Shipping Act 1995 and whose entry in the register specifies a port in Scotland as the port to which the vessel is to be treated as belonging.
+"Scottish fishing boat" ("cwch pysgota Albanaidd") means a fishing vessel which is registered in the register maintained under section 8 of the Merchant Shipping Act 1995 and whose entry in the register specifies a port in Scotland as the port to which the vessel is to be treated as belonging.